kayak/redux-data-model/docs/docs/tutorial.md

 ## Creating our first model

 Central to react-resux is the concept of a [model].
 The [model] consists of the set of state, selectors, actions, reducers and asynchrounous workflows (i.e. effects) that are related to a given entity.
-In orther words, they represent the boilerplate around a given reducer plus the async bits handled by some [redux middleware].
-This means that in order to make our application work, we need to describe to react-resux how our [model] looks like.
+In other words, they represent the boilerplate around a given reducer plus the async bits handled by some [redux middleware].
+This means that in order to make our application work, we need to describe to react-resux what our [model] looks like.

 To define a [model] for an entity in react-resux is to provide a set of options when instantiating a [model] class.
-Each instanted [model] needs at least its namespace and initial state to be provided.
+Each instantiated [model] needs at least its namespace and initial state to be provided.
 Therefore, the simplest [model] we could define would be:

 ```javascript